anasty17/mirror-leech-telegram-bot/README.md

 - Qbittorrent seed until reaching specific ratio or time
 - Rss feed and filter.
 Based on this repository [rss-chan](https://github.com/hyPnOtICDo0g/rss-chan)
 - Save leech settings including thumbnails in database
-- Mirror/Leech multi links/torrent-files with one command. **Note**: This feature will not work for clone, count, tg-files or watch commands
+- Mirror/Leech/Clone multi links/files with one command.
 - Many bugs have been fixed

 ## From Other Repositories